 javac -version: Returns the version of JDK compiler.
 It again should return 13.1.0.

 echo %JAVA_HOME%: Should return the JDK path.
 For me, it will be

 And that’s how you install the latest JDK on windows.
 We have covered the Windows installation of the latest JDK, 13.1.0.
-Like I said, the procedure is the same for any other version as long as you set the path variables.
+As I said, the procedure is the same for any other version as long as you set the path variables.
 We will be having the latest JDK installation guide for the Linux systems such as Ubuntu and Centos.
 So make your tea ready by then to sip and learn.
 Please share your thoughts on this in the comment section.
 You can check out the Java Best Practices.
 See you in another post.